 MSF has been involved in the outbreak response, working with the Ministry of Health, since the declaration of the epidemic on 1 August 2018.

 We recently restarted providing care for confirmed Ebola patients in areas of active transmission - currently in Bunia, Ituri province – in collaboration with the ministry of Health.
-MSF is also finalising the construction of an Ebola Treatment Centre (ETC) in Goma.
+MSF is also treating people from Goma with confirmed and suspect cases of Ebola in a new Ebola Treatment Centre (ETC) in Munigi, Nyiragongo health zone.
+The ETC will scale up to its full 72-bed bed capacity in the coming weeks.

 We continue to provide care to suspect cases, and also manage Transit Centres for suspected Ebola patients.
 MSF is supporting existing health structures including treating common illnesses, and improving water and sanitation, building transit units within existing facilities, and implementing and strengthening triage and infection prevention and control activities (IPC).